 It is.
 In fact, “constant” internet usage among adults increased by 5% in just the last three years, according to Pew Research.
-And although we say it a lot, the way people shop and buy really has changed along with it — meaning offline marketing isn’t as effective as it used to be.
+And although we say it a lot, the way people shop and buy really has changed along with it — meaning offline marketing isn’t as effective as digital marketing.

 Marketing has always been about connecting with your audience in the right place and at the right time.
 Today, that means you need to meet them where they are already spending time: on the internet.